 - Maturity payment: deposit amount to be paid on or after maturity.

 - Income-Tax- Interest earned is taxable as per the Income Tax Act, 1961

 - Nomination – nominee may be appointed at the time of making the application or later on.

 - How to Apply – Submission of application to the Post Office or any public Sector Bank branch.

 This scheme is only available for senior citizens or retired persons.
-However, the maximum permissible limit of investment is rupees fifteen lakhs only but still it is giving the better return as compared to the fixed deposits.
+However, the maximum permissible limit of investment is rupees fifteen lakhs only but still, it is giving a better return as compared to the fixed deposits.
 Recently, during the first quarter of the financial year 2020-2021, the government has reduced the interest rates for all the small saving schemes.
-So, the rate of interest for the SCSS for the last quarter for the FY 2019-2020 was 8.6% which now has been reduced to 7.4%.
+So, the rate of interest for the SCSS for the last quarter for FY 2019-2020 was 8.6% which now has been reduced to 7.4%.

 If you like the article, please like it and share it with your friends.